rmbeddor14/BB-React/README.md

 ## 10-24-2024
 - learned some ways to measure performance (use profiler from react or just the recorder and performance panel) , but did not learn how to identify what exactly is causing the slowness.
 After implementing lazy loading and removing the query of profiles from app.js the latency appears to be improving .
+- - continuing to try to adjust that pic of the dads, but i feel like maybe the pic isn't the prob . still good to try for learning.
 - made it look a lot better
 - slowness - still trying to figure out why
 - see how the image isn't immediate